cvetomir-todorov/CecoChat/docs/intro-technologies.md

 ![Kafka](tech-images/kafka.png)
 ![Protocol buffers](tech-images/protocol-buffers.png)

-Services communicate asynchronously via the PUB/SUB backplane which is based on Apache Kafka:
+Services communicate asynchronously via the PUB/SUB backplane which is based on Kafka:
 * open-source software backed by Confluent
 * a linearly scalable message broker
 * enables a superb throughput due to its balanced distribution of partition leadership throughout the cluster